jingz/flask-security/README.rst

 .. note::
+   This project is maintained by making all existing test cases pass along with updating dependecies, fixing necessary bugs and adding necessary featuers.
-   This project is non maintained anymore.
-Consider the `Flask-Security-Too <https://flask-security-too.readthedocs.io/en/stable/>`_ project as an alternative.
+   For feature-rich, consider another alternative the `Flask-Security-Too <https://flask-security-too.readthedocs.io/en/stable/>`_ project as an alternative.

 Flask-Security
 ===================